ItsNotCam/IT-431-MongoDB/README.md

+# Sorry it's a different repo, somehow I broke the original one and had a lot of problems trying to fix it

 # Courses Management Application

 This is a demonstration application built with [Next.js](https://nextjs.org) that showcases CRUD (Create, Read, Update, Delete) operations against a JSON file as a data store.
 It provides a simple but functional course management system with a modern UI.